 Headquartered in the university's history department, the center offers graduate and undergraduate courses on the musical history of Texas and the Southwest.
 Students examine the many different ethnic musical influences involved in the development of the region, including Hispanic, Anglo, African-American, Irish, German, Polish, Czech, French, and others.
-Students also look at how other social, economic, and political factors have helped shape the region, its people, and its music, as well as how Texas and the Southwest have made important contributions to larger American musical idioms such as blues, ragtime, jazz, conjuntoqv, Tejano, western swing, and rock-and-roll.
+Students also look at how other social, economic, and political factors have helped shape the region, its people, and its music, as well as how Texas and the Southwest have made important contributions to larger American musical idioms such as blues, ragtime, jazz, conjunto, Tejano, western swing, and rock-and-roll.

 In 2001 the center began publication of The Journal of Texas Music History, the first academic journal to cover the entire spectrum of Southwestern music history.
-It worked with the Texas State Historical Association to help produce The Handbook of Texas Music which was first published in 2003.
+It worked with the Texas State Historical Association to help produce The Handbook of Texas Music which was first published in 2003 and revised and expanded in 2012.
 The center sponsors the Texas Music Oral History Program through which it conducts interviews with members of the Texas music community and then archives those interviews for future researchers.
 Furthermore, the center has worked with a variety of museums, including the Bob Bullock Texas State History Museum, as well as public schools and others to organize exhibits, musical performances, and other educational programs.
 In the early 2000s the center developed the Texas Music History Online web site, which serves as a database for researchers and an interactive classroom teaching tool for educators.

 Additional events include an annual Texas Music History Unplugged concert, a student songwriter competition, as well as academic panels and other educational activities.
 The center has released a series of compilation CDs entitled Travelin' Texas, which feature a diverse array of prominent Texas musicians.
 The center also helps collect archival materials related to Texas music history which are added to the larger Texas music collection housed in the university's Southwestern Writer's Collection.
-The university's holdings include materials from Willie Nelson, Jerry Jeff Walker, Selena Quintanillaqv, Stevie Ray Vaughan, the Western Swing Hall of Fame, and many others.
+The university's holdings include materials from Willie Nelson, Jerry Jeff Walker, Selena Quintanilla, Stevie Ray Vaughan, the Western Swing Hall of Fame, and many others.

 Center for Texas Music History (www.txstate.edu/ctmh/), accessed October 17, 2015.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Gary Hartman, "CENTER FOR TEXAS MUSIC HISTORY," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/kdc01.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Gary Hartman, "CENTER FOR TEXAS MUSIC HISTORY," accessed July 10, 2020, http://www.tshaonline.org/handbook/online/articles/kdc01.